-Bankruptcy and liquidation proceedings are non-contentious proceedings falling within the competence and exclusive jurisdiction of the general court responsible for the place where the debtor's Hungarian registered office of record is located on the day when the request for opening the proceedings has been submitted.
-The Metropolitan Tribunal shall have competence and jurisdiction to open and conduct main insolvency proceedings instituted against economic operators covered by Regulation (EU) 2015/848, established in a place other than Hungary.
+Bankruptcy and liquidation proceedings are non-contentious proceedings falling within the competence and exclusive jurisdiction of the general court responsible for the place where the debtor's seat is located on the day when the request for opening the proceedings is submitted.
+The Metropolitan Tribunal shall have competence and jurisdiction to open and conduct main insolvency proceedings instituted against economic operators falling under Regulation EU/2015/848, established in a place other than Hungary.

-With regard to procedural issues, unless otherwise provided by the Bankruptcy Act, the provisions of the Code of Civil Procedure on non-contentious judicial civil actions apply, subject to the derogations stemming from the special characteristics of non-contentious proceedings, as well as the general provisions of Act CXVIII of 2017 on the rules applicable to non-contentious civil actions and on non-contentious court proceedings.
+As regards procedural issues, unless otherwise provided by the Bankruptcy Act, the provisions of the Code of Civil Procedures shall apply, subject to the derogations stemming from the special characteristics of non-contentious proceedings, as well as the general provisions of Act CXVIII of 2017 on the rules applicable to non-contentious court proceedings.

-The Bankruptcy Act stipulates provisions concerning the redress options in the case of the opening of the insolvency procedure.
+The Bankruptcy Act determines the rules applicable to legal remedies in insolvency proceedings.
 In bankruptcy proceedings, the court decision ordering the opening of bankruptcy proceedings may not be appealed separately.
 An appeal against the decision for the refusal of the petition for the opening of bankruptcy proceedings must be lodged within eight days.
-No justification is accepted in priority proceedings after 15 days.
-In liquidation proceedings, the court decision ordering the opening of the liquidation may be appealed separately.
+In liquidation proceedings, the court decision ordering the liquidation may be appealed separately.